 Kenesia Cook focuses her practice on trademark and copyright law.
-She divides her practice between trademark prosecution, enforcement, and litigation before the Trademark Trial and Appeal Board.
-She has counseled major companies on large-scale clearance projects, both internationally and domestically, and has represented companies seeking to protect their trademark registrations before the Board.
+She divides her practice between trademark prosecution, enforcement, and federal court litigation.
+She has counseled major companies on large-scale clearance projects, both internationally and domestically, and has represented companies seeking to protect their trademark registrations before the Trademark Trial and Appeal Board.

 Kenesia worked as a summer associate with the firm in 2016.
 While attending law school, she served as a student attorney in the George Washington University Small Business and Community Economic Development Clinic where she served various small business clients.
 She also served as a judicial intern for the Honorable Beryl A. Howell in the U.S. District Court for the District of Columbia in Washington, D.C.
 Kenesia was also a member of the George Washington Law Review and an active member of the George Washington Black Law Students Association.